Can you sleep on a mattress on the floor? It is a question that many people moving out of home for the first time have asked.

 Relieve Back Pain While Sleeping On A Mattress On The Floor

-What you choose should be based on your sleeping preference and comfort, but some people are really going to benefit from sleeping on a mattress on a flooring, even if it is only for a temporary amount of time.
+A mattress for body pain should be chosen based on your sleeping preference and comfort, but some people are really going to benefit from sleeping on a mattress on a flooring, even if it is only for a temporary amount of time.

 Heat Relief When Sleeping On A Floor Mattress